ArduPilot/ardupilot_wiki/common/source/docs/common-downloads_advanced_user_tools.rst

     Do not use with APM 2.x

 This version is dedicated to ArduPlane (or ArduRover / Arduboat) (CH8 radio passthrough mode).
-For Arducopter it is better to use the dedicated version so that CH8 can be fully used without risk to trig radio passthrough mode.
+For ArduCopter it is better to use the dedicated version so that CH8 can be fully used without risk to trig radio passthrough mode.

 Changes:
 ++++++++